What is it?

 At the airport you will be transferred to the aircraft and properly secured for the flight.
 During the flight, the medical personnel onboard will ensure your comfort and safety.

-Once the plane reaches its destination, you will be transferred to an ambulance and taken to the hospital, accompanied by the flight medical personnel and your escort (if you have one) until you are admitted to the receiving hospital.
+Once the plane reaches its destination, you will be transferred to an ambulance and taken to the hospital, accompanied by the flight medical personnel and your caregiver (if you have one) until you are admitted to the receiving hospital.

 How long does it take?